mjegurupati/mjegurupati/README.md

 I'm Mounica, a **Data Analyst** and recent graduate with a **Master’s in Computer Science** from Florida Atlantic University (GPA: 3.9).
 I bring nearly **3 years of industry experience** solving business and technical problems using **Python, SQL, GCP, GenAI, and LLMs**.

-I driven by my passion to turn raw information into powerful insights and intelligent solutions.
-I enjoy working on projects that intersect **AI, cloud platforms, automation, and human-centered design**.

-I'm particularly excited by:
-- ✨ Generative AI for real-world applications (RAG, LangChain, LLMs)
-- 📊 Data visualization and storytelling with tools like PowerBI, Tableau & Streamlit.
-- 🏥 Healthcare tech & personalized recommendations
-- ☁️ Cloud-native analytics (GCP, AWS, CI/CD)
+Results-driven Healthcare Data Analyst with a focus on designing RAG workflows and deploying Generative AI solutions for real-world impact.
+Experienced in Python, SQL, EDA, and BI tools like Tableau and Power BI.
+Passionate about applying AI to improve healthcare outcomes by transforming complex data into clear, actionable insights.

 ---